-- > 3.9 Providers and suppliers are periodically assessed as well as upon completion, and the results are documented and communicated to them to improve future activity. - > 3.10 Lessons learned from assessing service providers and suppliers are captured and shared within EDF Group, to improve selection and performance.
+- > 3.8 Systems are in place to manage interfaces between contractors. - > 3.9 Providers and suppliers are periodically assessed as well as upon completion, and the results are documented and communicated to them to improve future activity. - > 3.10 Lessons learned from assessing service providers and suppliers are captured and shared within EDF Group, to improve selection and performance.